 Our Student Chapter members are heavily involved with professional events and meetings.
 If you wish to attend a conference contact our president, Abby Scaletta (firstname.lastname@example.org) for possible funding from the student chapter.
 Here are some of the events that our members have either been to or are looking forward to attending this school year.

-- Canadian District Student Leadership Summit, Edmonton - June 2 to 3, 2018
+- Canadian District Student Leadership Summit, University of Alberta - June 2 to 3, 2018

 - Canadian Institute of Transportation Engineers (CITE), Edmonton - June 3 to 6, 2018